AimRT/AimRT/document/sphinx-en/tutorials/index.md

 ## Examples

-AimRT offers detailed and comprehensive examples that developers can use for in-depth learning.
+AimRT provides detailed and comprehensive examples for developers to conduct in-depth learning.

 ```{toctree}
 :maxdepth: 1